 I must apologize for the delay but I am one busy black dog!
 The life of a camp ambassador is hard.

-Around five weeks ago we packed up and left our beloved Los Barriles.
+Around five weeks ago we packed up and left our beloved Los Barriles while looking for some life insurance quotes.
 I gotta say, I was sad to see us depart.
 I adore being able to run freely through camp to the beach, go hiking with mom & dad and swim every day in the Sea of Cortez.
 But, alas, they said it was time to go.

 We took our time heading up through Baja so I did still get to explore lots of fun spots along the way.
 My very favorite spot is Coyote beach at this place called Bahia Concepcion.
 We park RIGHT on the sand and I get to spend all day swimming, fetching, hiking, and rolling in the sand.
 Because there is none of that thing called cell service or WiFi mom & dad spend all of their time outside with me and it’s simply doggie perfection.